caltechlibrary/newt/newt-presentation.md

 scale
 : a euphemism for **scaling big**, usage "google scale", "amazon scale"

-# Scaling

 - Scaling big is hard
 - Scaling big can make things really complex

+# Scaling

-- Scaling big, a path to scaling small
+- Scaling big shows us a path to scaling small
   - **Can we pack only what is needed?**

 # Scaling strategies